Meridian-IE/measure-contract/README.md

 ```
 This will create new bindings with the modified contracts.

 Deployment can then proceed either with a locally stored mnemonic or a connected ethereum ledger wallet.
-To use with a mnemonic, create `secrets/mnemonic.txt` file in the root directory.
+To use with a mnemonic, create a `secrets/mnemonic.txt` file in the root directory.

 To deploy, run:
 ```bash